xi/project-stats/README.rst

 project-stats can be used to keep track of all the projects you are involved in.
-It collects data from several on- and offline data sources (e.g. git, github, pypi, bower) and combines them in a short report.
+It collects data from several on- and offline data sources (e.g. git, github, pypi, npm) and combines them in a short report.

 installation
 ------------